sap-labs-france/ev-server/readme.md

 | ChargingStation  | Read, Update, Delete, Reset, ClearCache,  GetConfiguration, ChangeConfiguration, StopTransaction, UnlockConnector |                   Read                  |    Read   |      Read     |
 | Logging          |                                                        List                                                       |                    -                    |     -     |               |

-#### Import initial Users in database
+#### Import initial EVSE Users in database

-First time you launch the dashoard, the database will be empty.
+First time you launch the dashoard, the database will be empty then you need at least one user to be able to log on.

-Edit the **user-template.json** file and enter at least an Admin user (role = "A":
+Edit the **user-template.json** file in the root directory and enter at least an Admin user with role = "A".

 ```
  {